Kinovarobotics/Kinova-kortex2_Gen3_G3L/readme.md

 + many helpers (e.g. serialize/deserialize, I/O functions)

-When using the Kortex API a developer will need to understand the Google Protocol Buffer feature set to maximize their efficiency.
+When using the KINOVA KORTEX™ API a developer will need to understand the Google Protocol Buffer feature set to maximize their efficiency.

 <a id="markdown-quick-start-howto-cpp" name="quick-start-howto-cpp"></a>
 ## Quick Start for C++ users
   The following links provide some helpful guidance for C++ developer.
-You will find information about Kortex mechanism and some code examples.
+You will find information about KINOVA KORTEX™ mechanism and some code examples.

 + [API mechanism](./linked_md/cpp_api_mechanism.md)
 + [Transport / Router / Session / Notification](./linked_md/cpp_transport_router_session_notif.md)